 What's your favorite part of being a voice teacher?

 My favorite part of being a voice teacher is the challenge that each new voice brings to me.
 A very good friend of mine told me years ago that he wanted to teach 1,000 different voices that year.
 At the time I thought he was crazy.
 Now I see the wisdom.
 Dealing with so many vocal issues is the only way to become successful as a voice teacher.
 While it’s impossible to be all things to all singers in all situations, the great voice teachers never stop learning.
 This has been a very powerful tool for me over the years.
 I'm still collecting new ways to solve old problems.
 I hope I will never have all the answers.

 My vision for IVA is simple.
-I want each of our teachers to feel welcomed and powerful in this new organization, and, to know that they matter...that they count.
-I want this organization to not simply be inclusive...which is a dangerous principle.... but to be open.
+I want each of our teachers to feel welcomed and powerful in this new organization and, to know that they matter...that they count.
+I want this organization not simply to be inclusive...which is a dangerous principle.... but to be open.
 The word “Institute” is a very powerful word.
-In its simplest form it means an organization that has a particular objective.
-Our organization has the objective to produce the best voice teachers in the world.
-To do so takes great amounts of effort on the parts of our teachers.
+In its simplest form, it means an organization that has a particular objective.
+Our organization has the objective of producing the best voice teachers in the world.
+To do so takes a great amount of effort on the part of our teachers.
 Some will be successful, and some will fail.
 If a teacher is willing to listen and learn, they will be successful.
 Humility on all our parts is part of that process.
 We encourage all to join us in this prospect, but we highly encourage each to come with a heart set on learning and adding to that which they may already possess.

 Any words of wisdom for budding singing teachers out there?

 My advice to new young teachers is simply to TEACH!!
 Start today...get going.
 It will NEVER be easier than it is today.
 Find joy in the journey.
 Make lots of mistakes...and OWN them!!
 Revel in the fact that you're not supposed to know the answers.
 Let those that have gone before you help you.
 Be humble and teachable yourselves.
 The best teachers are still learning!